-- b.
-Section 4.A.3.d states that the policy loan balance should be included at the valuation date with appropriate reflection of any due, accrued or unearned loan interest as a cash outflow in the present value of future benefits. - c.
-Section 7.F.3.b.iii requires that policy loan interest rates be modeled in a manner that is consistent with policy provisions and with the economic scenario and interest paid in cash is treated as a policyholder cash flow (not an investment income cash inflow) but interest due that is added to the loan balance is ignored.
-This is because the increased balance will require increased repayment in future periods. - d.
-Section 7.F.3.b.iv requires policy loan principal repayments be modeled as a cash inflow, including those which occur automatically upon death or surrender. - e.
-Section 7.F.3.b.v requires any investment expenses allocated to policy loans be modeled as policyholder cash outflows or general expense cash outflows (not as an investment expense). - 2.
-Proxy.
+- Section 4.A.3.d states that the policy loan balance should be included at the valuation date with appropriate reflection of any due, accrued or unearned loan interest as a cash outflow in the present value of future benefits. - The Guidance Note after 4.A.4.c states that future net policy loan cash flows include policy loan interest paid in cash plus repayments of policy loan principal, including repayments occurring at death or surrender (note that the future benefits in Section 4.A.3.a. are before consideration of policy loans), less additional policy loan principal. - Section 7.F.3.b.ii requires loan balances are assigned to either exactly match each policy's loan utilization or reflect average utilization over a model segment or subsegments. - Section 7.F.3.b.iii requires that policy loan interest rates be modeled in a manner that is consistent with policy provisions and with the economic scenario and interest paid in cash is treated as a policyholder cash flow (not as investment income cash inflow), but interest due that is added to the loan balance is ignored.
+This is because the increased balance will require increased repayment in future periods. - Section 7.F.3.b.iv requires policy loan principal repayments be modeled as a cash inflow, including those which occur automatically upon death or surrender. - Section 7.F.3.b.v requires that additional policy loan principal be modeled as a negative policy loan cash flow. - Section 7.F.3.b.vi requires any investment expenses allocated to policy loans be modeled with policy loan cash flows or insurance expense cash flows (not as an investment expense). - Proxy.
 This approach substitutes assets that are a proxy for policy loans (e.g., a bond) in the starting asset amount, and then includes the investment income off the proxy assets in the NAER, and as an investment cash flow in the Stochastic Reserve calculation.
 If this approach is followed, the company must demonstrate that the resulting reserve is not less than what would be produced by modeling policy loan activity explicitly under the first approach.

-Regardless of which approach is used, the policy loan activity must reflect the company's expected utilization of policy loans by policyholders, and comply with the policyholder behavior requirements stated in Section 9.D.
+Regardless of which approach is used, the policy loan activity must reflect the company's expected utilization of policy loans by policyholders and comply with the policyholder behavior requirements stated in Section 9.D.

-Some actuaries will choose to follow method #1 to avoid the required demonstration that is required under method #2, and to more directly satisfy the policyholder behavior requirement that may be difficult to replicate without modeling policy loan activity explicitly.
+Some actuaries will choose to follow the explicit modeling approach to avoid the demonstration that is required under the proxy approach and to more directly satisfy the policyholder behavior requirement that may be difficult to replicate without modeling policy loan activity explicitly.

-If method #1 is selected, Section 4.A describes the approach to reflect policy loan activity in the Deterministic Reserve calculation:
+If the explicit modeling approach is selected, Section 4 and Section 7.F describe the approach to reflect policy loan activity in the modeled reserve calculation.
+The treatment of the various policy loan items can be summarized as follows: